 Does the entrepreneurship instructor need to “teach” the course?

-No!
-It is an online, self-study course so students can take it on their own.
-However, the students submit their Investment Summary and Slide Deck to the instructor/TA for review and feedback as they progress through the course.
+No. It is an online, self-study course so students can take it on their own.
+However, the students submit their Investment Summary and Slide Deck to their instructor/TA for review and feedback as they progress through the course.

 Does the University Course compete with Business Model Canvas (and derivatives)?

-No!
-You can think of the Business Model Canvas as preparation work for the University Course.
+No. You can think of the Business Model Canvas as great preparation work for our University Course.
 If an entrepreneur has developed a Business Model Canvas (or similar), they will have a head start on creating an Investment Summary (“Read Me Pitch”) which covers more topics specific to investors than the Business Model Canvas.

 How does payment work?

 There are two ways to pay for the University Course:

 1) Entrepreneurship instructors make the University Course part of their curriculum and students buy it online from Pitch Creator (like they would a book).